cudenver-ai/Adversarial-Machine-Learning/README.md

 2. **Run the Setup Script**:

 You can now set up both the back-end and front-end automatically using the provided `setup.sh` script.
+Depending on whether you are using **Anaconda** or a **Python virtual environment**, you'll need to **comment or uncomment certain parts of the script**.

 ```bash
 ./setup.sh